 POSITION DESCRIPTION

 The Adult Education program offers a comprehensive, high-quality educational services to advance and accelerate the academic achievement of adult immigrant learners who face significant barriers in their search of viable career pathways and self-sufficiency.
 The program provides 2 levels of ESOL instruction for program beginners.
+The schedule is Monday -Thursday 4pm-9pm.
+This is a school year position with some potential hours over the summer as well.
 The Advisor for the Adult Education Program oversees students’ advising services, such as employment, immigration, housing and more.
 The Advisor works collaboratively with the Program Director and the Program Coordinator.

 REPORTS TO